Thraustochytrid: Asexual reproduction

 All thraustochytrids undergo a main vegetative life cycle, beginning as a mononucleated cell that undergoes nuclear division to become multinucleated and maturing into a sporangia which release zoospores to begin the cycle again.
 Branching off of the main vegetative life cycle, additional paths can be taken based on the strain.
 Traustochytrids undergo cell division in two main ways: through a zoosporangium or through successive bipartition.
 These methods can occur in the same species and at different stages of the lifecycle.
 When cell division occurs through the formation of a zoosporangium, the nuclei divide within a single cell to create a multinucleate cell which becomes a zoosporangium following progressive cleavage.
 When cells divide through successive bipartition, the cell divides immediately after nuclear division, either by invagination of the plasma membrane or fusion with internal vesicular membranes.
 Thraustochytrids undergo open mitosis, meaning that the nuclear membrane breaks down during cell division, and then reforms following nuclear division.

 Amoeboid loop

 Certain strains of thraustochytrid are able to enter an amoeboid loop from multiple vegetative life cycle stages, gaining an advantage of being able to move slowly across surfaces as either mononucleated or multinucleated amoeboid cells.
 Ulkenia, Schizochytrium, Hondaea, and Aurantiochytrium can undergo binary division to form a cluster of mononucleated cells which can then turn into amoeboid cells and enter an amoeboid loop.
 The amoeboid loop can also be entered from mononucleated cells directly turning into mononucleated amoeboid cells or multinucleated cells and sporangia directly turning into multinucleated amoeboid cells.
-Strains in the amoeboid loop eventually have to re-enter the main vegetative life cycle in order to produce zoosporese.
+Strains in the amoeboid loop eventually have to re-enter the main vegetative life cycle in order to produce zoospores.